← Back to ResourcesBreed Guides

 The Beagle health profile

-6. MLS (Musladin-Lueke Syndrome) — Beagle-specific connective tissue, DNA-testable
+6. MLS (Musladin-Lueke Syndrome).
+Beagle-specific connective tissue condition.
+DNA-testable.

-Beagles are predisposed to IVDD due to long-backed body conformation.
-Spinal disc rupture or herniation causing pain, paralysis, sometimes permanent neurological damage.
+Beagles are predisposed to IVDD because of long-backed body conformation.
+Spinal disc rupture or herniation can cause pain, weakness, paralysis, and sometimes permanent neurological damage.

 Symptoms: